bcgov/sso-keycloak-backstage/Identity-Provider-Attribute-Mapping.md

 * User's `First Name` and `Last Name` are NOT available for BCeID users.
-* Developers should ONLY use the attributes in the `KeyCloak` column.
 * Any other attribute can be fetched by the app itself using [IDIM Web Services](https://sminfo.gov.bc.ca/)